00fox/Ds2vJoy/README.md

 - Different parts of the touchpad (all, Up, Only touch part, Left, Right and 4 corners)
 - Cardinal Axis (for old games for example, instead of Dpad)
 - Simultaneous presses, L1R1 L2R2 (you have a short - configurable - time to press both buttons same time, and will be released only when both will)
-- Battery level, Null, 50% value and full value, for your macros and tips (always on)
+- Null, 50% value and full value, for your macros and tips (always on)
+- Battery level

 RAW NAMES: X, Y, Z, RX, RY, RZ, SL0, SL1, XTR, YTR, ZTR, RXTR, RYTR, RZTR, SL0TR, SL1TR, XINV, YINV, ZINV, RXINV, RYINV, RZINV, SL0INV, SL1INV, DPAD1_LEFT, DPAD1_UP_LEFT, DPAD1_UP, DPAD1_UP_RIGHT, DPAD1_RIGHT, DPAD1_DOWN_RIGHT, DPAD1_DOWN, DPAD1_DOWN_LEFT, DPAD2_LEFT, DPAD2_UP_LEFT, DPAD2_UP, DPAD2_UP_RIGHT, DPAD2_RIGHT, DPAD2_DOWN_RIGHT, DPAD2_DOWN, DPAD2_DOWN_LEFT, DPAD3_LEFT, DPAD3_UP_LEFT, DPAD3_UP, DPAD3_UP_RIGHT, DPAD3_RIGHT, DPAD3_DOWN_RIGHT, DPAD3_DOWN, DPAD3_DOWN_LEFT, DPAD4_LEFT, DPAD4_UP_LEFT, DPAD4_UP, DPAD4_UP_RIGHT, DPAD4_RIGHT, DPAD4_DOWN_RIGHT, DPAD4_DOWN, DPAD4_DOWN_LEFT
 - Usual vJoy buttons
 - Inversed Axis
 - Triggered Axis (to transform lower start point to middle stability)
-- Splitted Dpad, then you have unlimited capabilities instead 1 to 1 Dpad affectation
+- Splitted Dpad, then you have unlimited capabilities instead of 1 to 1 Dpad affectation
   - Dpad use a mathematical medium function, then you can attribute other sources than normal ones
   - And instead having the result of for example Left + Up > Up Left
   - You can have it for Left + Up + UpRight + Right (which is mmm... let the program do it itself...)